qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

         )
 ```

-## Qiy Node Url

-A Qiy Node is the digital identity for a person or an organisation and can be identified with a Qiy Node Url which is returned in the 'links.self'-property in the [Get endpoint addresses].

 ## User Action Message

 User Action Messages are used for request for feed events, see [Request for feed event].